Frostipanda/OH-Midi-Player/README.md

 - **Shift + F4**: Open the debug form for additional diagnostics.

-## Issues
+## Contact

-If you encounter any bugs or have suggestions, please [open an issue](https://github.com/your-username/OH Midi Player/issues) on GitHub.
+If you encounter any issues or have any problems please join the official [OH Midi Player Discord!](https://discord.gg/bSeZ8EDYAj)

 ## License